-Tropical development possible in southern Gulf of Mexico later this week
+Tropical development possible in southern Gulf of Mexico over the next week

-Monitoring for potential Gulf Coast impacts around Fathers Day Weekend
+Monitoring for potential Gulf Coast impacts near Fathers Day Weekend

 Get the latest tropical information on-air, online, and on your KBTX PinPoint Weather App.